KaterinaUK/Cypress_BDD_DataDriven_Stripe_checkout/README.md

 This demo makes use of Data Driven Tests.

 A plugin for Cypress called [cypress-cucumber-preprocessor](https://github.com/badeball/cypress-cucumber-preprocessor) is used to transform `.feature` files into runnable tests.
 The plugin is configured to look for step defintions in a sibling TypeScript file of the same name.
 Any files added to the `integration/common` folder will be included with every feature test.

-This test suite makes use of:

-- cypress-iframe
-- BDD
-- Page Object Model
-- Data Driven Testing

 ## Prerequisites